What Is A Debt Management Plan And Who Qualifies?

-All or a portion of debt can be written off under a bankruptcy but no debt is written off under a debt management plan.
+All or a portion of debt can be written off under bankruptcy but no debt is written off under a debt management plan.
 Since monthly debt payments are usually reduced with a debt management plan and interest may continue to accrue, the debt repayment period can significantly increase.
-With a bankruptcy, included debts are typically written off within 12 months.
+With a bankruptcy, including debts are typically written off within 12 months.

 While bankruptcies are published on the Insolvency Register, debt management plans are not.
 Since it is a private agreement, a debt management plan will not negatively affect the career of a company director, professional, or member of the armed forces.

 If a business or business owner files for bankruptcy, the business will most likely be closed and all employees will be dismissed.
-Employment contracts for solicitors, charity trustees, and those who work for the Financial Services Authority prohibit these individuals from filing for bankruptcy.
+Employment contracts for solicitors, charity trustees, and those who work for the Financial Conduct Authority prohibit these individuals from filing for bankruptcy.

 A debt management plan is flexible, providing the debtor with the ability to cancel it if a better debt management solution is found.
 On the other hand, the informal nature of this agreement carries no legal protection from creditors.
 With a bankruptcy, covered creditors are prohibited from taking court action against the debtor, protecting the individual until the relevant assets are written off at the conclusion of the bankruptcy period.

 When comparing a debt management plan vs. bankruptcy, several similarities are discovered.
-Both debt solutions have a negative effect on the credit rating.
+Both debt solutions have a negative effect on credit rating.
 With a debt management plan, default notices are recorded on the credit record.
-This will make it difficult for the individual to get credit until debts are settled or repaid in full and for up to six years afterward.
+This will make it difficult for the individual to get credit until debts are settled or repaid in full and for up to six years afterwards.

 Bankruptcy records are also retained by credit reference agencies for a period of six years.
 With a bankruptcy, bank accounts will be frozen and new accounts may not be opened, which is not usually the case with a debt management plan.